SaltyFish123/SaltyFish123.github.io/_posts/2022-06-30-c++_concurrency.md

 ### std::call_once and std::once_flag

-Suppose you have a shared resource that’s so expensive to construct that you want to do so only if it’s actually required; maybe it opens a database connection or allocates a lot of memory.
+Suppose you have a shared resource that's so expensive to construct that you want to do so only if it's actually required; maybe it opens a database connection or allocates a lot of memory.
 Lazy initialization such as this is common in single-threaded code—each operation that requires the resource first checks to see if it has been initialized and then initializes it before use if not:

 ```cpp
 std::shared_ptr<some_resource> resource_ptr;